Culture and Events in Jakobstad

 Music, and especially classical music, holds a special place in Jakobstad.
-The heart of the culture scene in Jakobstad is in the town centre in Campus Allegro – a hub for art, creativity and well-being.
-In the Schauman Hall, which holds 400 people, there are concerts every week and in the GRO Gallery you can look at exhibitions with all kinds of art; ranging from modern art to process art.
+The heart of the culture in Jakobstad is in Campus Allegro – a hub for art, creativity and well-being – in the town centre.
+In the Schauman Hall, which holds 400 people, concerts are held every week and in the GRO Gallery at Campus Allegro you can look at exhibitions with all kinds of art; ranging from modern art to process art.

 Music Café After Eight is one of the most important cultural spots in Jakobstad.
 Different concerts and events are regularly held in the beautiful courtyard of After Eight.